NCI-CGR/TriosCompass_v2/README.md

 This workflow takes fastq files and pedigree files as inupt and generate lists of de novo mutations (DNMs) for each tios in the end.
 Three variant callers are used here: DeepVariant, GATK HaplotypeCaller and Strelka.
 The workflow is as described in [this diagram](./Trios_workflow_dag_CGR.pdf), and the details is availale in [this Snakefile](./Snakefile).

 Briefly, there are 4 major steps in the workflow:
-1. flastp: trim FASTQ reads;
++ flastp: trim FASTQ reads;
-2. fq2bam: align one or multipe pair FASTQ files (with trimed reads) to the reference genome;
++ fq2bam: align one or multipe pair FASTQ files (with trimed reads) to the reference genome;
-3. gatk_markdup: mark duplicate reads;
++ gatk_markdup: mark duplicate reads;
-4. Call DNMs
++ Call DNMs
-  a.
-Variants called by deepvariant and merged by glnexus_dv by trios and then DNMs are called by slivar;
+  1. Variants called by deepvariant and merged by glnexus_dv by trios and then DNMs are called by slivar;
-  b.
-DNMs called by the GATK pipeline: haplotypecaller, CombineGVCFs, genotypegvcf, CalculateGenotypePosteriors and finally followed by slivar filtering.
+  2. DNMs called by the GATK pipeline: haplotypecaller, CombineGVCFs, genotypegvcf, CalculateGenotypePosteriors and finally followed by slivar filtering.
-  c.
-Classify DNMs from Deepvariant and GATK in two groups: ones called by bother callers, and the others (i.e., called by only one of the two callers).
+  3. Classify DNMs from Deepvariant and GATK in two groups: ones called by bother callers, and the others (i.e., called by only one of the two callers).
-  d.
-Use those DNMs called by only one caller as the candidates to run Strelka and slivar.
+  4. Use those DNMs called by only one caller as the candidates to run Strelka and slivar.
-5. In the end, we have two sets of DNM candidates: 1) DNMs called by both DeepVariant and GATK; 2) DNMs called by (DeepVariant or GATK) and Strelka.
-JIGV are utilized to generate IGV snapshots for bother of the two candidate sets.
++ In the end, we have two sets of DNM candidates: 1) DNMs called by both DeepVariant and GATK; 2) DNMs called by (DeepVariant or GATK) and Strelka.
+JIGV is utilized to generate IGV snapshots for bother of the two candidate sets.

 ---